Perineum: Fascia

-The terminology of the perineal fascia can be confusing, and there is some controversy over the nomenclature.
+Perineal fascia terminology can be confusing, and there is some controversy over the nomenclature.
 This stems from the fact that there are two parts to the fascia, the superficial and deep parts, and each of these can be subdivided into superficial and deep parts.

 The layers and contents are as follows, from superficial to deep:

 Areas

-The region of the perineum can be considered a distinct area from pelvic cavity, with the two regions separated by the pelvic diaphragm.
+The perineum region can be considered a distinct area from the pelvic cavity, with the two regions separated by the pelvic diaphragm.
 The perianal area (peri- and anal) is a subset of the perineum.
 The following areas are thus classified as parts of the perineal region: